The US ambassador to the UN, Nikki Haley, has resigned after only 19 months in the role.

 This is the moment Nikki Haley will be remembered for at the #UN - holding up pictures of children killed by Assad regime in chemical attacks and then chiding Russia afterwards. pic.twitter.com/zUOl1Nif9h— Nick Bryant (@NickBryantNY) October 9, 2018

-Born Nimrata "Nikki" Randhawa, Mrs Haley is the first minority and female governor of South Carolina, a deeply conservative state with a long history of racial strife.
+Born Nimrata "Nikki" Randhawa, Mrs Haley was the first minority and female governor of South Carolina, a deeply conservative state with a long history of racial strife.

-As the youngest governor in the US and only the second Indian-American to serve at the helm of a US state, she has been touted as a rising star within the Republican Party.
+As the youngest governor in the US and only the second Indian-American to serve at the helm of a US state, she was touted as a rising star within the Republican Party.